mithi/epic-react-exercises/content/react/patterns/3/notes.md

 )
 ```

-The `useAnimatedCounter` could take in 4 arguments
+The `useAnimatedCounter` could take in four arguments

 1. A minimum value
 2. A maximum value
 3. An initial value
 4. The increment / step size

-The `useAnimatedCounter` could return four collections of props.
-A collection of props for:
+The `useAnimatedCounter` could return four collections of props, one for each of the following:

 1. The reset button
 2. The increment button
 3. The clickable animating component
 4. The display of the count (with built in accessibility features)

-It could also return managed and derived states such as
+It could also return managed and derived states such as:

 1. Which animation type to display (the animation on `reset`, on `increment` or on `no operation` because the value is above the intended maximum value)
 2. Number of times the buttons have been clicked